-Lake Conestee Park Nature Preserve welcomes hikers, bikers and birders
+Lake Conestee Park Nature Preserve welcomes hikers and birders

 If you want to take a scenic stroll or a beautiful bike ride not far from the city, Lake Conestee Park Nature Preserve off Mauldin Road is the perfect place.